 A few weeks back, the British media was having a field day with reports of and complaints about what sounds like a horribly misguided “office lean” effort at a British government office.

 The picture below is from one newspaper article (with my added labels).
 It shows a desk where every item’s location is marked with black tape.
+Read more (in a later post) about why this image is labeled as “Bad 5S.”

 The article explains: